The Mysterious Case of the Enfield Poltergeist: Fact, Fiction, or Hoax?

 So, how did the Enfield Poltergeist activity stop?
 As suddenly as it started.
 Janet was placed in The Maudsley Hospital for psychiatric evaluation in July 1978.
 She was tested thoroughly for two months and found to be perfectly healthy and normal.
 In the time Janet was away the activity in the house died down completely.
 On her return, she always felt there was something there right up until her mum, Peggy died, but there were no further major disturbances.

-After this terrible ordeal, the family were able to resume a normal life, and it's interesting to note that after all this time, no-one has taken up any of the offers to "come out" as a prankster, and not one witness has changed their story.
+After this terrible ordeal, the family was able to resume a normal life, and it's interesting to note that after all this time, no-one has taken up any of the offers to "come out" as a prankster, and not one witness has changed their story.

-This may well still be the best documented case in the world today, but please, read and watch, and draw your own conclusions.
+This may well still be the best-documented case in the world today, but please, read and watch, and draw your own conclusions.

 Janet Hodgson Today